Comprehensive Analysis of Vertical Farming: Goals, Contradictions, and Investment Requirements

 Energy use, particularly for artificial lighting, is a critical factor in VPS.
 Given the energy-intensive nature of vertical farming, improving energy efficiency and reducing costs are key objectives:

 • Artificial Lighting: LED technology is commonly used in VPS due to its energy efficiency and ability to provide customizable light spectra tailored to plant needs.
 The document emphasizes the importance of dynamic light management, which optimizes light intensity and spectrum based on plant growth phases and electricity prices to minimize energy consumption.
+LEDs not only save energy compared to traditional lighting systems but also enhance crop quality by providing optimal light conditions for photosynthesis.
+The advancement in smart lighting systems that adjust in real-time to the needs of plants further helps in optimizing energy consumption and enhancing overall system efficiency.

 3. Food Security and Product Quality